fmiramar/sc-dracula-help/README.md

 # How to install

-Go to your user extension directory and replace the .html and .css files.
+Go to your user extension directory, then into the `Help` folder and replace the .html and .css files.

 Run this line in the Supercollider if yo don't know where are these files:
 `Platform.userExtensionDir`